Where are you located?

 Does Newport Institute have an academic or mentorship program?

 We work with universities and continuing education to ensure that academic progress is not hindered during treatment and that each individual undergoing treatment has optimal chances for success.
-Our approach to academic completion and vocational preparation is to focus on areas of strength and passion so young people can grab hold of their purpose.
-While we also help in areas where added assistance is needed, we believe skills should be bolstered rather than ignored.
+Our approach to academic completion and vocational preparation is to focus on areas of strength and passion so young people can find purpose and meaning in their education.
+While we also help in areas where added assistance is needed, we believe existing skills should be bolstered as well.

 What are the sleeping arrangements like?